Complaints Policy and Procedure

 Reports relating to complaints will be responded to in accordance with our Policies and Procedures.
 If you are not satisfied with the way we have handled your complaint, this will be dealt with as a failure of service under the terms of our Complaints Policy.

-The Movement in Practice Academy is committed to treating all valid complaints seriously and assessing them thoroughly.
+Movement in Practice is committed to treating all valid complaints seriously and assessing them thoroughly.

-A complaint can be made by a customer who has an expression of dissatisfaction about the standard of a service, action or lack of action by or on behalf of Movement in Practice Academy.
+A complaint can be made by a customer who has an expression of dissatisfaction about the standard of a service, action or lack of action by or on behalf of Movement in Practice.

-A Customer is anyone who contacts the Movement in Practice Academy to request a service or is in receipt of a service.
+A Customer is anyone who contacts Movement in Practice to request a service or is in receipt of a service.

 A complaint may relate to:

-The quality and standard of service offered by the Movement in Practice Academy
+- The quality and standard of service offered by Movement in Practice

-Failure by the Movement in Practice Academy to follow appropriate administrative processes;
+- Failure by Movement in Practice to follow appropriate administrative processes;

-Dissatisfaction with the the Movement in Practice Academy policies or procedures.
+- Dissatisfaction with the Movement in Practice policies or procedures.

-A complaint will not be accepted by the Movement in Practice Academy if:
+A complaint will not be accepted by Movement in Practice if:

 it is deemed to be vexatious or where irrational demands are made or where the complainant is unreasonably persistent.